-If you enter the password incorrectly three times, you will be presented with a reCAPT CHA challenge to prove that you are a human, and not a password-guessing robot.
+If you enter the password incorrectly three times, you will be presented with a reCAPTCHA challenge to prove that you are a human, and not a password-guessing robot.
 This feature helps protect your Airtime installation against brute force attacks.

 If activated, you will see a link Reset password below the password field, which enables users to obtain a password reminder by email.
-The email address you enter must match the address stored in the database for your username.
 See the chapter Preferences for configuration details.